xhalo32/YubiKey-Guide/guide.typ

 = Export public key

-*Important* Without the public key, it will *not* be possible to use GnuPG to decrypt nor sign messages.
-However, YubiKey can still be used for SSH authentication.
+#important[Without the public key, it will *not* be possible to use GnuPG to decrypt nor sign messages.
+However, YubiKey can still be used for SSH authentication.]

 Connect another portable storage device or create a new partition on the existing one.